bmironov/CMake_Test/README.md

 or
 [Create a CMake Linux project in Visual Studio.](https://docs.microsoft.com/en-us/cpp/linux/cmake-linux-project?view=msvc-160)

 And last but not least: install newer GCC 9.3.1.
-Belo is pretty much all commands to prepare your CentOS 7:
+Below is pretty much all commands to prepare your CentOS 7:
 ```
 yum install passwd sudo wget which
 yum install centos-release-scl